linjiatai/Efficient-annotation-process-for-histopathological-images/README.md

 ## Preparation

 - You should download the pre-trained weight from XXX and put it in fold XXX.
-- And you should put your region of interests (ROIs) in the fold XXX.
+- And you should prepare your region of interests (ROIs) and put them in the fold XXX.

 ## Usage